ISO 17025: A Comprehensive Guide for Labs

 What is ISO 17025?

 ISO 17025 is an internationally recognized standard that specifies requirements for the competence, impartiality, and consistent operation of laboratories.
-The latest standard was revised in 2017 and is officially known as ISO/IEC 17025:2017.
-The revision included updates on IT (information technology), quality management system processes, and more emphasis on the responsibilities of senior management.
+The latest standard was revised in 2017 and reaffirmed in 2023 and is officially known as ISO/IEC 17025.
+The revision included updates to IT (information technology) and quality management system processes, as well as a greater emphasis on senior management responsibilities.

 ISO 17025 can be broken down into five basic requirements: